Mat2OO1/Mat2OO1/README.md

 # Hi there, I'm Mateusz 👋

-## I'm a Student of Applied Computer Science at WUST!!
+## I'm a Student of Applied Computer Science at WUST

 - 🌱 I’m currently learning Spring
 - 🥅 2022 Goals: Learn spring and find my first job/internship
-- ⚡ Fun fact: ---

 ## Languages and Tools: